Ronaldo tipped for 2016 FIFA award

 -

-PARIS: Following his success in Ballon d´Or, Portugal and Real Madrid Cristiano Ronaldo is set to add another garland -- the Best FIFA Men´s Player -- on Monday in Zurich.
+PARIS: Following his success in Ballon d’Or, the Portugal and Real Madrid star Cristiano Ronaldo is set to add another garland — the Best FIFA Men’s Player — on Monday (today) in Zurich.

 After Champions League and Euro 2016 success for club and country last year, Ronaldo is the overwhelming favourite for yet another accolade for his bulging trophy cabinet.